Marco Polo Bridge incident: Incident

 On the night of 7 July, the Japanese units stationed at Fengtai crossed the border to conduct military exercises.
 Japanese and Chinese forces outside the town of Wanping—a walled town 16.4 km (10.2 mi) southwest of Beijing—exchanged fire at approximately 23:00.
 The exact cause of this incident remains unknown.
 When a Japanese soldier, Private Shimura Kikujiro, failed to return to his post, Chinese regimental commander Ji Xingwen (219th Regiment, 37th Division, 29th Army) received a message from the Japanese demanding permission to enter Wanping to search for the missing soldier; the Chinese refused.

-Private Shimura later returned to his unit; he claimed to have sought immediate relief in the darkness from a stomach ache and become lost); according to Peter Harmsen, he had visited a brothel.
+Private Shimura had merely lost his way and was found shortly thereafter.
+(He claimed to have sought immediate relief in the darkness from a stomach ache and become lost; according to Peter Harmsen, he had visited a brothel.)
+The Chinese authorities were notified of his return at around 2:00 a.m. the following morning.
+However, despite the soldier being found, the Japanese military decided to escalate their demands.
+Because shots had been fired at their troops during the initial entry into Wanping, they shifted the purpose of their mission from a search for Shimura into a hunt for the Chinese soldiers who had fired the initial shots.
+While Japanese diplomats and the Special Service Agency in Peiping attempted to negotiate a peaceful local settlement, the Japanese garrison headquarters in Tianjin sent firm instructions to the front lines ordering troops to demand a formal apology for the shooting and to prepare to use force.
 By that time both sides were mobilizing, with the Japanese deploying reinforcements to surround Wanping.
+The Chinese defenders were equally resolute.
+He Jifeng, commander of the 110th Brigade (who historians later discovered had secret contact with the Chinese Communist Party), ordered the 219th Regiment to closely monitor the Japanese and to counterattack if provoked.

 Later that night, a unit of Japanese infantry attempted to breach Wanping's walled defenses but were repulsed.
 An ultimatum by the Japanese was issued two hours later.
 As a precautionary measure, Qin Dechun, the acting commander of the Chinese 29th Army, contacted the commander of the Chinese 37th Division, General Feng Zhi'an, ordering him to place his troops on heightened alert.